jsom1/jsom1.github.io/_walkthroughs/Legacy.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_leg_nmap.png)
 </div>

-There are 3 open TCP ports and services:
+There are 2 open and 1 closed TCP ports and services:

 - **netbios-ssn** running on port 139
 - **microsoft-ds** running on port 445